You can use a USB flash drive to store the ESXi installation script or upgrade script that is used during scripted installation or upgrade of ESXi.

 The instructions in this procedure assume that the USB flash drive is detected as /dev/sdb.

-The ks file containing the installation or upgrade script cannot be located on the same USB flash drive that you are using to boot the installation or upgrade.
+The ks file containing the installation or upgrade script cannot be on the same USB flash drive that you are using to boot the installation or upgrade.

 - Attach the USB flash drive to a Linux machine that has access to the installation or upgrade script.